KxSystems/kx-vscode/README.md

 ### Install q

 **Step 1**: Download the latest version of kdb+.
-There are different versions of kdb+ available, and the version you download will determine supported features in VS Code:
+Different versions of kdb+ are available, and the version you download will determine the supported features in VS Code:

 Item | write q | run q queries | explore results | shared kdb process with kdb Insights
 ---- | ------- | ------------- | --------------- | ----------------------------------